Mastermind-Network/Amazon-E-Commerce-Data-Analysis/README.md

 * State-level spending against the national average showed a wide distribution across the U.S.
 * High-Performing Regions: Strongest states were in the Northeast and West, outperforming the national average.
 * Low-Performing Regions: Many Northern states underperformed relative to the national benchmark
-* Regional Variance: The spread between the top and bottom performing states was approximately 76%, relative to the national average, highlighting significant geographic disparities in Amazon shopping behavior.
+* Regional Variance (2022): The spread between the top and bottom performing states in 2022 was approximately 76% relative to the national average, highlighting significant geographic disparities in Amazon shopping behavior.c

 ## Recommendations
 Our recommendations our catered to the marketing department regarding what customer demographic should be advertised to.